Degree Courses On Line: Natural Career Education Personal and

 From original field studies, this manuscript documents how and why the Natural Attraction Ecology encompassed in Dr. Michael Cohen's enhanced Web of Life Model strengthens the ability of an individual, a society or a natural area to increase personal, social and environmental well-being.

 This book contains tested, reviewed and accepted doctoral-level research.
 It demonstrates that conscious sensory contact with nature increases our ability to think clearly and that the application of a unique Web of Life Attraction Ecology Model enables us to increase wellness.
+Since its publication, its thesis has become a scientific reality through research in particle physics; it is no longer a theory but rather an internationally accredited and warrantied working model vehicle.

 - How can Industrial Society find a solution to its greatest problem when it has not identified or denies that problem?